dqops/dqo/docs/examples/string-match-date-regex-percent.md

-# String match date regex percent
+# Percent of strings matching date regex

 Verifies that the percentage of strings matching the date format regex in a column does not exceed the maximum accepted percentage.